bootlegwifi/edb-installer/README.md

 # edb-installer
-bash script to install edb-debugger on arch linux
+Bash script for installing edb-debugger on arch linux.